 The Engineering Leadership Certificate is designed for students who are deeply curious about leadership and its manifold relationship with science, humanity, and political society.
 The certificate requires 12 credit hours of ENLP coursework to be completed prior to graduation.

 To receive the certificate, students may take any 4 ENLP courses, or any 3 ENLP courses and 1 approved elective.
-All courses must be taken for a letter grade, students must achieve a minimum grade of C+ in each course, and courses may not be take Pass/Fail.
+All courses must be taken for a letter grade, students must achieve a minimum grade of C+ in each course, and courses may not be taken Pass/Fail.
 You may enroll in the certificate and add it to your degree audit using the Enrollment Form below.

 Graduating students who have completed their certificate requirements must fill out the Certificate Completion Form below to receive certificate status on their transcripts.
 A paper certificate is mailed approximately eight weeks after the end of the semester that you graduate.
 If you did not establish a separate diploma address when you applied to graduate, your certificate will be mailed to your home address.